14 DAYS ●

 Savour the natural grandeur of the Three Gorges on a relaxing Yangtze River Cruise – just one part of a wonderful tour that also includes China’s enthralling cities of Shanghai, Xian, Beijing, and of course the unforgettable Giant Pandas of Chengdu.

-Cruise the Yangtze River and see the man made marvel of the Three Gorges Dam
+Cruise this impressive river and see the man made marvel of the Three Gorges Dam

-See the lovable Giant Pandas in surroundings that mirror their natural habitat
+See these lovable creatures in surroundings that mirror their natural habitat